rubensgomes/threadpool-cpp/README.md

 The source code that is provided are  mainly used for demonostrations and learning purposes only.

 This project contains the C++ source code of a thread pool management design.
-I mainly wrote this project as a fun learning experience in an attempt to map a previous version of same design written in Java a few years back.
+I mainly wrote this project as a fun learning experience sometime in 2015.
+This C++ code is attempts to map a previous version of same design written in Java that I wrote back in 1999.

 [Java Thread Pool Source Code] (https://github.com/rubensgomes/threadpool-java)